ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Which scope ?

-The 88 musaics are at the intersection of several disciplines : music, harmony, mathematics, didactics, instrumental play (in particular for the guitar tuned in fourths « P4 tunning » but not only)
+The 88 musaics are at the intersection of several disciplines : music, harmony, mathematics, didactics, instrumental play (in particular for the guitar tuned in fourths « P4 tuning » but not only)

 ### Prerequisites ?